 FIELD NAME Information FILE/EMAIL MESSAGE SAMPLE URL SAMPLE Submission details Basic data fields (such as Logged, File name, and Type) extracted from the raw logs Basic data fields (such as Logged, URL, Source IP and port, and Destination IP and port) extracted from the raw logs Note Deep Discovery Analyzer may have normalized the URL.
-Sample ID (SHA-1) Child files, if available, contained submitted sample ed in or generated from the The IP address of the node that at processed the sample The Raw Logs link shows all t he data fields in the raw logs
+Sample ID (SHA-1) Child files, if available, contained sample in or generated from the submitted The IP address of the node that p processed the sample • The Raw Logs link shows all the data fields in the raw logs

 FIELD NAME Information

 FIELD NAME FILE/EMAIL MESSAGE SAMPLE URL SAMPLE

-Notable characteristics The categories of notable char which can be any or all of the f acteristics that the sample exhibits, ollowing:
+Notable characteristics The categories of notable characteristics that the sample exhibits, which can be any or all of the following:

-Anti-security, self-preserva ation
+Anti-security, self-preservati on

-Autostart or other system reconfiguration
+Autostart or other system re configuration

-Deception, social engineer ring
+Deception, social engineering ng

-File drop, download, shari ng, or replication
+File drop, download, sharing g, or replication

-Hijack, redirection, or data theft
+Hijack, redirection, or data t heft

-Malformed, defective, or w rith known malware traits
+Malformed, defective, or wit h known malware traits

-Process, service, or memory ory object change
+Process, service, or memory object change

 Rootkit, cloaking

-Suspicious network or mea ssaging activity
+Suspicious network or mess aging activity

-A number link that, when open characteristics ed, shows the actual notable
+A number link that, when opened characteristics d, shows the actual notable

-Other submission A table that shows the following info submissions: ormation about other log
+Other A table that shows the following infor mation about other log submissions:

-logs • Logged
+submission logs S Logged

 • Protocol

-Direction
+• Direction

 Source IP

 Source Host Name

 Destination IP

 Destination Host Name

-FIELD NAME INFORMATION FIELD NAME FILE/EMAIL MESSAGE SAMPLE URL SAMPLE Report The PDF icon (()) links to a downloadable PDF report and the HTML icon (()) links to an interactive HTML report.
-Note An unclickable link means there were errors during simulation.
-Mouseover the link to view details about the error.
-Investigation package Download links to a password-protected investigation package that you can download to perform additional investigations.
-For details, see Investigation Packa ge on page 4-28.
-Global intelligence View in Threat Connect is a link that opens Trend Micro Threat Connect The page contains detailed information tion about the sample.
+FIELD NAME Information FIELD NAME FILE/EMAIL MESSAGE SAMPLE URL SAMPLE Report The PDF icon ( links to a downloadable PDF report and the HTML icon Investigation package Download links to a password-protected investigation package that you can download to perform additional investigations.
+For details, see Investigation Package on page 4-30 .
+Global intelligence View in Threat Connect is a link that The page contains detailed information